View our list of providers below, click 'Learn More' to find out additional information about them.

 Adult individual, couple, and group sessions are available.

-Jermaine Watson Sr, NCC, MA, LPC is a Licensed Professional Counselor specialized in providing therapeutic services to adolescent and adult individuals.
-Jermaine utilizes a cognitive behavioral, solution focused, and choice based approach in counseling.
-Jermaine is also trained in EMDR which is a trauma based approach.
-Jermaine has earned a Master of Arts in Counseling from Lindenwood University.
+Jermaine Watson Sr. LPC, NCC is a Licensed Professional Counselor specialized in providing therapeutic services to a diverse population of child, adolescent, and adult individuals.
+Jermaine utilizes a humanistic, choice-based, cognitive behavioral, dialectical behavioral, and solution focused approach in counseling.
+It is noted that Jermaine is also trained in EMDR (Eye Movement Desensitization and Reprocessing) which is a trauma-informed modality.
+Jermaine has earned a Master of Arts in Counseling from Lindenwood University in addition to a Bachelor’s of Arts in Criminal Justice From Kentucky State University.

 Kren received her Master’s Degree in Social Work from Saint Louis University.
 She has been an LCSW for the past 20 years, and has experience working with adults, adolescents, couples and families.
 She specializes in the areas of depression, anxiety, bipolar disorder, substance abuse, obsessive compulsive and panic disorder.
 She has also helped people with relationship issues, grief/loss, life transitions, separation, divorce, parenting and co-parenting issues, anger, chronic severe mental illness, and stress management.
 She also has a special interest in working with older adults and caregiver issues.
 Kren uses the therapeutic techniques of cognitive behavioral therapy and solution-focused brief therapy.
 She believes that although life can be very challenging at times, with the right help and guidance, we can find our way back towards emotional well-being and resolve the issues that burden us.
 Kren is in-network with Medicare and most insurance plans.